Trust Attorney in Pensacola, FL

 Whether you are seeking to protect assets from probate, trying to avoid paying unnecessary capital gains taxes, wanting to protect a child with a disability, or hoping to provide for a charitable cause, a trust could be the legal tool that will help you accomplish your goals.

 A trust can not only provide you with peace of mind but also deliver financial benefits to loved ones according to your exact wishes.
-The experienced trust attorneys at the law offices of Whibbs Stone Barnett, P.A., are ready to help you with the advice and legal counsel you need to establish and administer these valuable arrangements.
+The experienced trust attorneys at the law offices of Whibbs Stone Barnett Turner, PA, are ready to help you with the advice and legal counsel you need to establish and administer these valuable arrangements.

 What is a Trust?

 A trust is a type of legal entity that has been used for centuries.
 When the noblemen and Knights in England left for the crusades during the middle ages, they needed a legal way to ensure that their loved ones and property were provided for in their absence or in case they didn’t return.
 This is how the concept of the trust was born, and it has been in use as a legal device ever since.

 When you create a trust, you are known as the “Trustor.”
 The person who benefits from the trust, usually a loved one, is the “Beneficiary.”
 A “Trustee” is the party that you designate to follow the directions outlined in the trust.